One Bronze Badge And One Homerun.

 I didn’t dislike baseball; I just never liked it as much as they all did.
 I persisted and I tried to get better at baseball, or should I say softball.
 I later found out that the first base position was the easiest position to play.
 I found that rather strange since I was probably the least talented player on the team.
 Yet, I was put in a position where I was involved in almost every defensive play.

-My problem was hitting, I could not hit worth a shit.
+My problem was hitting and I could not hit worth a shit.
 Standing at home plate with some guy throwing a ball as fast as he could from forty feet away was intimidating for me.

 I struck out a lot.

 After that inaugural season the first Obies Cup was awarded.
 The trophy was displayed in the restaurant with the first brass shield engraved '1980 Collegiate Sports'.
-There were many extra empty brass shields on the trophy.
-The goal was to continue the yearly summer tournament, but some of my teammates had other ideas.
+There were many extra empty brass shields on the trophy and the goal was to continue the yearly summer tournament, but some of my teammates had other ideas.
 They now wanted to move up to a higher caliber, more competitive league.

 Once the following summer approached the Collegiate Sports team was no more.
 A new team was formed made up mostly of the same NWAA guys I was playing hockey with on Saturday nights.
-Surprisingly they asked me to play, not because I was any good, but most likely because they needed some stiff to play first base.
+Surprisingly they asked me to play and it was not because I was any good, but most likely because they needed some stiff to play first base.
 This stiff had already been doing the job so it was offered to me again.

 We had pinstriped shirts made up and this time I wore number ninety-nine.
 We were now playing in a fastball league out in Etobicoke.
 Some weeks we played twice and we always practiced at least once a week.
 This baseball nonsense was becoming very time consuming.
 As well there were night games under the lights and weekend tournaments sprinkled in throughout the summer.